Search our collection of Clearing courses for 2022 entry. We offer a wide range across a number of subject areas and academic schools.

 - you've previously applied but didn’t meet the conditions of your offers

-- you’ve declined your firm place using the ‘decline my place’ button in UCAS Track
+- you’ve declined your firm place using the ‘decline my place’ button in UCAS Hub

 Some of our courses, such as part-time routes and postgraduate courses, do not require you to apply through UCAS and adhere to the guidelines set by UCAS.
 However, we continue to recruit to these and you can either apply directly through our website or contact us through our Clearing channels.

-If you have applied to us before 30 June but have not received any offers, then your UCAS Track account will tell you if you are eligible for Clearing.
+If you have applied to us before 5 July but have not received any offers, then your UCAS Hub account will tell you if you are eligible for Clearing.
+If you are uncertain about your eligibility for 2022 Clearing, speak to one of our advisors on tel: 01902 518 585.

-Our list of available courses in Clearing will be published via the UCAS search tool from the 5 July.
-The University of Wolverhampton Clearing hotline will open on 5th July.
+Our list of available courses in Clearing will be published on our website and via the UCAS Clearing+ tool from 5 July.
+The University of Wolverhampton Clearing hotline will open on 5 July, where you’ll be able to find out the full details about available courses.

-Yes.
 You can apply for Clearing if you are not a UK resident.
-To learn more, you can contact the University of Wolverhampton’s International Office
+Clearing is open to EU and international students - to learn more, you can contact the University of Wolverhampton’s Global Opportunities Office.

 Being positive and deciding which courses you are interested in is a great start.
 If you make a list of universities, courses, and contact details, you’ll be ready to start calling as soon as the time comes.